-No amount of marketing, however, can save a flash sale unless it combines great merchandise at a deep discount.
+No amount of marketing can save a flash sale, unless it combines great merchandise at a deep discount.

-Test to see if PPC ads in the days leading up to a sale generate opt-ins that ensure you have direct last-minute access to prospects.
-But remember: it’s email that drives the most traffic.
+Test to see if flash sale ads in the days leading up to a sale generate opt-ins that ensure you have direct last-minute access to prospects.
+But remember: It’s email that drives the most traffic.
 In fact, email sent within 24 hours of the start of a sale resulted in a 35% lift in transaction rates.
-While it may be the most lucrative, email is just one of the levers you have to pull.
+But while it may be the most lucrative, email is just one of the levers you have to pull.

-“I’ve seen these events spur rapid growth when held strategically,” says Katie-Jay Simmons, Retail Expert for Fit Small Business.
+“I’ve seen these events spur rapid growth when held strategically,” says Katie-Jay Simmons of Fit Small Business.
 “Focus on the sense of urgency when promoting the sale.
 Embedding real-time countdowns in newsletters and site banners is a personal favorite tactic of mine.”

 The key to determining which channel is likely to produce the best ROI for you is, as usual, hiding in the data: